-The Ministry of Economic Affairs, Planning, Resilience, Sustainable Development, Telecommunication & Broadcasting is premised on the desire to provide central focus to the Sustainable Development needs of the country, manifested through sustained and inclusive Growth, Environment Protection and Management, and Social Development, Social Protection and Poverty Reduction.
+The Ministry Of Planning, Economic Development, Climate Resilience, Sustainable Development And Renewable Energy is premised on the desire to provide central focus to the Sustainable Development needs of the country, manifested through sustained and inclusive Growth, Environment Protection and Management, and Social Development, Social Protection and Poverty Reduction.

 Resilience and Sustainable Development

 Sustainable Development has become an international imperative resulting from the devastating effects of natural disasters occurring in the context of low and negative growth.
 Globally economic growth has been very subdued over the past five (5) years.
 There was growing optimism that a recovery to higher growth was emerging, however that optimism has all been destroyed by the current global epidemic of coronavirus.
 The virus (2019-n-cov) which originated from China is now spreading globally affecting production and distribution supply chains, international transportation (sea/ air), manufacturing and service output and employment with implications for global economic growth.

 Dominica is in the middle of a recovery program after the destruction of Hurricane Maria.
 While much has been achieved, there is still much more to be done to enhance the resilience of the country.
 To guide its efforts, Dominica prepared the National Resilience Development Strategy (NRDS) which outlines a road map to resiliency by 2030.
 The country also prepared the Dominica Climate Resilience and Recovery Plan (CRRP) 2020-2030 which serves as an accompanying document to the NRDS.
 The CRRP will also serve as a guide for the preparation of Sector Strategic Plans.